achimcc/codingconnects/src/content/posts/2021-01-16---Drag-and_Drop-with-rxjs.md

 export default Item;
 ```

 I use RxJs here within the `useEffect` hook.
-I declare three observables: `mousedown$`, `mousemove$` and `mouseup$`.
+I declare three observables: `pointerdown$`, `pointermove$` and `pointerup$`.
 Once I’ve declared an observable, I subscribe to it and tell the app how it should react to events which the observables are submitting.

 #### Marbles

 Observables are emitting a stream of events.
 We visualize this stream on a time axis, on which we place marbles.
 Then every single marble is representing an event.
 Now, with Operators, we can transform and manipulate those streams of events.

 Talking of Operators, it is important to know that we have two distinct types of operators: Creation Operators and Pipeable Operators.
 Creation Operators are creating Observables out of a data source.
-I already used them when I defined `mousedown$`, `mousemove$` and `mouseup$`.
+I already used them when I defined `pointerdown$`, `pointermove$` and `pointerup$`.
 In this case, I create Observables out of the mouse interactions on Dom Elements.
 Pipeable Operators are Operators which receive one Observable and return a new Observable.
 Starting with an observable, let’s say `observable$` and two Pipeable Operators, `Op1` and `Op2`, we can apply both of them to `observable$`, by writing: `Op1(Op2(observable$))`.

 Since this is getting unreadable quickly, the RxJs way to write this is: